Find out what some of our graduates are doing today in pursuing their successful careers.

 Do you love tinkering on things and have no problem getting your hands dirty?
 Consider becoming an automotive technician.

 Automotive technicians — also referred to as automotive mechanics — repair, inspect and maintain vehicles.
 In addition to performing maintenance and repair services, they meet with customers to explain the mechanical issues with their cars and keep them in the loop throughout the repair process.
-This is a career that requires both technical skills and communication skills in order to keep the customer satisfied.
+This is a career that requires both technical skills and communication skills to keep the customer satisfied.

 Some auto technicians specialize in a certain area, such as engines or brakes.
 However, most auto technician positions require a general knowledge of all mechanical components of a vehicle.